 A mobile friendly slideshow of this post about xSPECT bone can be found here.
-For those with a professional interest see our paper in the European Journal of Hybrid Imaging and visit Siemens healthineers.
+For those with a professional interest see our paper in the European Journal of Hybrid Imaging , see Dr Iain Duncan’s lecture at the 2019 World Molecular Imaging Summit at Lausanne in Switzerland, or visit Siemens healthineers.

 Nuclear Imaging: The old v new

-I have noted elsewhere about the dramatic transformation between “the old” and “the new” nuclear medicine that has taken place over the last decade (see my post Nuclear Medicine = New Clear Medicine).
-Fusing together nuclear medicine and CT scans was given the description SPECT-CT.
-This is a mouthful -the SPECT meaning “single photon emission computerised tomography” and representing cross sectional nuclear medicine.
-No one outside the field understand the acronym.
-The CT represents the much better know computerised tomography or “CAT” scan.
-In essence SPECT-CT brought anatomic x-ray together with functional nuclear medicine.
+Nuclear Medicine has made a dramatic transformation between “the old” and “the new” over the last decade (see my post Nuclear Medicine = New Clear Medicine).
+The fusing together nuclear medicine and CT scans was given the description SPECT/CT.
+SPECT is short for “single photon emission computerised tomography” and represents cross sectional nuclear medicine, but really no one outside the field understands the acronym.
+The CT part represents the much better know computerised tomography or “CAT” scan.
+In essence SPECT/CT indicates the fusion of anatomic x-ray and functional nuclear medicine.

-The limitation of SPECT-CT remained the poor spatial resolution of the SPECT component of the fused imaging.
-This limitation seemed fundamental as a gamma wave emanating inside a patient cannot provide the spatial resolution of an x-ray being fired in a parallel beam from outside.
-Siemens however came up with an ingenious solution by using the detailed spatial information about the tissues from the CT scan to reinterpret the gamma wave (SPECT) data arriving from within the patient.
+Though this was a giant leap forward there was still a spatial limitation because of the SPECT component of the fused imaging.
+This limitation was considered fundamental as nuclear medicine is based on a low energy gamma wave.
+This gamma wave is generated by the tracer inside a subject/patient inside compared with an x-ray being fired in a parallel beam from outside.
+The gamma rays don’t come in a straight line from a single source -thus a fundamental physical limitation of spatial accuracy.
+Siemens however came up with an ingenious solution by using the detailed spatial information about the tissues from the CT scan (x-rays) to reinterpret/reintegrate the gamma ray (SPECT) data arriving from within the patient.

 How xSPECT bone works